Zac-HD/hypofuzz/docs-src/literature.rst

 <https://github.com/project-oak/rust-verification-tools>`__ with (almost) the same
 user-facing API.

-I'd *like* to support the latter too - e.g. via :pypi:`crosshair-tool` - but sadly Python is a much harder target than machine code for symbolic verification and this is more like science fiction than a roadmap item.
+We'd *like* to support the latter too - e.g. via :pypi:`crosshair-tool` - but sadly Python is a much harder target than machine code for symbolic verification and this is more like science fiction than a roadmap item.